Pitfalls and potentials in simulation studies: Questionable research practices in comparative simulation studies allow

-with where $Y_i$ and $Y_j$ denote case and non-case, respectively.
-The AUC is related to the area under the receiver-operating-characteristic (ROC) curve \citep{steyerberg2019clinical}.
+\item \textbf{AUC.} The AUC is the area under the receiver-operating-characteristic (ROC) curve \citep{steyerberg2019clinical}.
 It will be used as a measure of discrimination and values closer to one indicate better discriminative ability.
 Discrimination describes the ability of a prediction model to discriminate between cases and non-cases.
 Other discrimination measures, such as accuracy, sensitivity, specificity, etc., are not considered because we want to evaluate predictive performance in terms of probabilistic predictions instead of point predictions/classification.

 \item \textbf{Calibration slope $\hat b$.} The calibration slope $\hat b$ is obtained by regressing the test data outcomes $y_{\text{test}}$ on the models' predicted logits $\logit({\hat{y}})$, \ie

 This measure will be used to assess calibration and deviations of $\hat b$ from one indicate miscalibration \citep{steyerberg2019clinical}.